PotatoMania/uconsole-cm3/README.md

 ### DSI panel

-Sometimes the screen will stay black.
-This is because a data transfer timeout and the LCD is not initialized.
-It occurs with about 10% chance when screen(and DSI bus) is fully reseted and can be fixed by doing another reset.
+Sometimes the screen will stay black when turned on, yet the backlight is working.
+This is because a data transfer error in DSI block and the LCD is not initialized, which possibly because of an out-of-spec MIPI state.
+It occurs with about 10% chance each reset of screen(and DSI bus), and can be temporarily fixed by doing another reset.

 There seems a bug for the driver `vc4_dsi`, see issue 4323 in raspberrypi/linux.
 Currently a few workarounds are required to fully eliminate this issue.

+On newer versions of RPi linux, [part of the DSI driver is fixed](https://github.com/raspberrypi/linux/commit/6da70162dd1e729c04e2dc25472b39390868af79) and the occuring chance of the issue is reduced to about 1%.

 For ArchLinux users, you can try `rpi-dsi-workaround` in PKGBUILDs.
 Install the package and enable the service `rpi-dsi-workaround.service` to start it at boot.
 The workaround checks the DSI bus's state every 60 seconds, and reset the screen if an error is found.
-This feature requires latest patch set from the package `linux-uconsole-rpi64`.
+This feature requires the patch exposing DSI error state from the package `linux-uconsole-rpi64`.